Did you know Art Therapists train 8 years to become registered,

 There is fantastic advocacy work to do, the work is here, and it is easy.

-Do you advocate when non-Art Therapists advocate to appropriate "volunteers" and "artists" to deliver Art Therapy services?
-Or when they attempt to parse-out "little 'a' art therapy," "non-clinical art therapy," "lite art therapy," "community wellness and art," "arts engagement and healing," "art as therapy vs. art psychotherapy," "art life coaching," ignoring the myriad of statutes and standards that define the profession and qualified Art Therapy interventions?
+Do you advocate when non-Art Therapists try to deliver Art Therapy services?
+Or when they attempt to parse-out "non-clinical Art Therapy" (which doesn't exist),"lite art therapy," "community wellness and art," "arts engagement and healing" (What are they healing?
+What would an artist know about healing?), "art as therapy vs. art psychotherapy," and "art life coaching" by ignoring the myriad of statutes and standards that define this tchnical healthcare profession ?

 ADVOCACY,